 Does my student health insurance cover COVID-19 testing?
 Does it also cover treatment?

 Any testing for and treatment of COVID-19 will continue to be covered in the same way that any serious illness would be covered.
 In addition, the insurer has waived some out-of-pocket costs for defined periods.
-Please see the link provided by Brown’s Insurance Office to a statement from the health insurance provider, Important Insurance Information Regarding COVID-19.
-As outlined in the insurer’s information, the following applies:
+Please see Brown’s Insurance Office website for additional information as it relates to COVID-19 coverage.

 Should you receive a bill for testing or treatment that you believe should be covered, please reach out to [email protected].
 For the most up-to-date information, please consult the UnitedHealthcare Student Resources webpage directly; including Student FAQs.

-Details on the plan and coverage can be found at Gallagher Student Health (www.gallagherstudent.com/Brown), which outlines the annual policy deductible, in-patient copays, emergency room copays, and the out-of-pocket maximum, which could apply, depending on the individual circumstances, as for any serious illness.
+Details on the plan and coverage can be found at Gallagher Student Health, which outlines the annual policy deductible, in-patient copays, emergency room copays, and the out-of-pocket maximum, which could apply, depending on the individual circumstances, as for any serious illness.